Deep Learning Theoretical Course (Course VII)July 19, 2020 2020-08-04 10:52

 And, this is it for activation functions!
 We can discuss a lot in detail about the pros and cons of all the activation functions listed above but that is a lesson for another day.

-Next, we will learn how to train a neuron using an algorithm called gradient descent.
+Next, we will understand how a neuron learns using an algorithm called gradient descent.